-Based upon the foregoing findings of fact and conclusions of law, Respondent is hereby restricted from performing any sterile or nonsterile compounding until Respondent has completed sterile and nonsterile compounding, and provided proof of completion to the Board within 30 days of the date of this Order.
+Based upon the foregoing findings of fact and conclusions of law, Respondent is hereby restricted from performing or supervising any sterile or nonsterile compounding until Respondent has completed 20 hours of additional ACPE-approved or APhA-approved continuing education on the topics of sterile and nonsterile compounding, and has provided proof of completion to the Board within 30 days of the date of this Order.
 Completion of penalty hours shall not count toward Respondent's next continuing education renewal requirement.